rogerlew/human-technological-systems/readme.md

 #### 2. AI Assisted Workflow Exploration

-Use an AI technology (e.g. ChatGPT) to make something.
+Use an AI technology (e.g. ChatGPT, generative AI,) to make something.
 Present what you made and how you made it.
 Describe the strengths and weakness of the AI-teaming.

+Focus on the process not the product.

+Powerpoint 4-5 slides with 5-minute presentation.

+Due April 11, 2024

-#### 3. Miniproject - Conceptual Design of a Human Technological System (HTS)
+#### 3. Conceptual Design of a Human Technological System (HTS)

 Conceive of a novel human technological system or a revision to a human technological system.
 Identify the use cases and addressable market.
 Create a virtual or physical design and specification.
 Develop and evaluate user stories for the technologial system.
 Create a "pinch" deck for the HTS and present to class.